01000001-01001110/flask_weather/README.md

   - `error.html`: Template for error messages
   - `footer.html`: Template for the footer, including Discord and GitHub links
 - `weather_data_*.json`: JSON files containing fetched weather forecast data
+- `Dockerfile`: Instructions for building the Docker image
+- `.dockerignore`: Specifies files and directories to be excluded from the Docker build context

 ## Customization